PremanJeyabalan/stdcpplib/README.md

 1. 2 Move constructors, 1 for same type, and another for implicit type conversions, like from derived class to base.
 2. Pointer to member variable typedefs

+## Learning I've gained from implementations

+### Unique Pointer
+1. 2 Move constructors, 1 for same type, and another for implicit type conversions, like from derived class to base.
+2. Pointer to member variable typedefs
+3. Use cases for constexpr and noexcept, especially for constructors
+4. SFINAE templates for constructors